Edward Fitzgerald Beale

-Edward Fitzgerald "Ned" Beale (February 4, 1822 – April 22, 1893) was a national figure in the 19th-century United States.
-He was a naval officer, military general, explorer, frontiersman, Indian affairs superintendent, California rancher, diplomat, and friend of Kit Carson, Buffalo Bill Cody and Ulysses S. Grant.
-He fought in the United States-Mexican War, emerging as a hero of the Battle of San Pasqual in 1846.
+Edward Fitzgerald Beale (February 4, 1822 – April 22, 1893) was an American naval officer, frontiersman, rancher and diplomat.
+He fought in the Mexican–American War, emerging as a hero of the Battle of San Pasqual in 1846.
 He achieved national fame in 1848 in carrying to the east the first gold samples from California, contributing to the gold rush.

 In the late 1850s, Beale surveyed and built Beale's Wagon Road, which many settlers used to move to the West, and which became part of Route 66 and the route for the Transcontinental railroad.
 As California's first Superintendent of Indian Affairs, Beale helped charter a humanitarian policy towards Native Americans in the 1850s.
 He also founded the Tejon Ranch, the largest private landholding in California, and became a millionaire several times over.
 He received appointments from five U.S. presidents: Andrew Jackson appointed him to the Philadelphia Naval School, Millard Fillmore appointed him Superintendent of Indian Affairs for California and Nevada, James Buchanan appointed him to survey a wagon road from New Mexico to California, Abraham Lincoln appointed him Surveyor General of California and Nevada, and Ulysses S. Grant appointed him Ambassador to Austria-Hungary.
+He was a friend of Kit Carson, Buffalo Bill Cody and Ulysses S. Grant.

 "Beale successfully pursued a personal El Dorado of adventure, status, and wealth," wrote Gerald Thompson.
 "In doing so, he mirrored the dreams of countless Americans of his day."

-Early years in the Navy
+Early life and education

+Beale was born in Washington, D.C.
+His father, George Beale, was a paymaster in the U.S. Navy who earned a Congressional Medal for Valor in the War of 1812.
+His mother, Emily, was the daughter of Commodore Thomas Truxtun of the U.S. Navy.
+Ned was a student at Georgetown University when, at the solicitation of his widowed mother, President Andrew Jackson appointed him to the Philadelphia Naval School.